What’s the difference between PayPal, Stripe, Square, and a true merchant account… and which one is best?

-And because of this there IS a vetting process and formal approval process because you are applying for an account with a bank
+Because of this there IS a vetting process and formal approval process because you are applying for an account with a bank.

 So all those things that the 3 aggregators bypass and don’t ask for, like your business history and creditworthiness, all come into play here.

 Typically a merchant account application will ask for, your personal credit history, a tax ID number and business history, as well as how you process transactions and other details about your business model.

 One of the biggest benefits here is that the merchant account provider actually gets to know you and can gain an understanding about your business and how you operate especially if you’re working with a professional who knows the payments industry.

 Your funds CAN still be held or frozen if you misrepresented yourself or you do something that triggers a risk flag like claiming that you’re selling one product like t-shirts for example but really you’re accepting payments for 2nd hand electronics on the black market.

 The number one way to get your merchant account shut down or frozen with one of the 3 payment aggregators, is to misrepresent what you are selling and/or to commingle 2 different companies together into one account.